kadikraman/react-native-v2/lessons/debugging.md

 title: 'Debugging'
 order: 5
 section: 'Setup'
-description: 'How to debug code'
+description: 'Debugging tools and tips'
 ---

 As developers, we spend a whole lot of time debugging, especially when learning something new.
 Here are some debugging tips for React Native.